SEED

 Huauzontle (Aztec Broccoli )

 If you're a particularly keen cook, search on the internet for 'Huauzontles' for lots of Mexican recipes for fritters and more!
 But they're great just cooked simply and quickly as a side dish too.
-We plant around half a dozen plants in our home garden each summer, to supply us with shoots from mid-summer right through to the middle of October.
+We plant around half a dozen plants in our garden, giving us shoots from mid-summer right through to the middle of October.

 = normal sowing & harvest time = also possible depending on conditions